 - Mustang Litigation Funding – Mustang Litigation Funding is a relatively new but quickly growing lawsuit funding company based in Minnesota.
 They have provided more than $50 million in funds to plaintiffs and attorneys since 2018.

 - Nova Legal Funding – Nova Legal Funding is a direct funder and broker of lawsuit loans based in Los Angeles.
 They claim to have provided more than $70 million of pre-settlement funding to plaintiffs.

 - Signal Funding – Florida-based Signal Funding claims to provide $500 to $500,000 in pre-settlement funding with same-day service.
 They provide funding to injured plaintiffs nationwide.
 Signal Funding has solid reviews on Google but a less impressive reputation on Yelp.

 - The Legal Funding Group – Based in Savannah, Georgia, The Legal Funding Group provides lawsuit cash advances nationwide.
 On their website, they quote a rate of 36% every six months.

 Lawsuit funding laws, regulation, and relevant ethics opinions in Connecticut

-Connecticut does not have statutory nor common law prohibiting lawsuit lending for living expenses.
-However, CT common law prohibits providing lawsuit funding for litigation expenses in exchange for a share of the recovery from the case.
+In 2022, The Banking Commissioner of Connecticut investigated the activities of a legal funding company and issued a cease and desist letter.
+As a result, many companies now choose not to provide lawsuit loans to Connecticut residents.
+Connecticut common law also prohibits providing lawsuit funding for litigation expenses in exchange for a share of the recovery from the case.
 The bar does not allow attorneys to make or guarantee loans to clients for living expenses.
 Most legal funding companies provide non-recourse funding for living expenses in CT that is not structured as a loan.